 The most straightforward way to save battery life, since iPhones burn a shocking amount of power searching for Wi-Fi and Bluetooth signals.
 Unless you’re already hooked up to Wi-Fi or Bluetooth, turn both off and preserve that sweet, sweet battery life.

 You can see exactly how much power each app is using.
 I know you don’t want to acknowledge Facebook is sucking 45% of your total battery usage, but we all have to come to terms with our addiction at some point.
 Not only will this help you manage battery life, it might actually help you manage your actual, real-life life, too.

 Location services uses GPS, Bluetooth, and Wi-Fi to pinpoint your location, sucking battery life in the process.
 But you’re already at the party.
 Turn off Location Services and get back to those Snapchat stories.

 Settings → General → Accessibility → Display Accommodations → Color Filters

 Clutch when you’re in the dreaded holiday party jam, running low on power, and Brittany from HR is fighting to make eye contact with you.
 Not today, Brittany.
 Just toggle Grayscale Mode on.
 Your screen will switch over to black-and-white, saving you power and, hopefully, a conversation on the drawbacks of fluorescent lighting.

 Settings → Battery → Low Power Mode

-A little more extreme than Grayscale, Low Power Mode shuts down a whole host of power-draining features, including automatic downloads and background app refresh.
+A little more extreme than Grayscale, Low Power Mode shuts down a whole host of non-essential power-draining features, including automatic downloads and background app refresh.
 Does it limit you a bit?
 Sure.
 But the alternative is a blank iPhone screen, and that’s not an option.